2003 Penn State Nittany Lions football team: Players

-Post season
+Postseason

 Penn State finished the season with a 3–9 record, 1–7 in the Big Ten, Paterno's worst ever at Penn State.
 It was the third losing season in the past four, and only Paterno's fourth losing season since joining the coaching staff in 1950.
 Nine losses were the most ever for a Penn State team, breaking the record set by the 1931 2–8 team.
 The season ended without any wins in road games, which hadn't occurred since 1936.

 Despite the losing record, Penn State claimed second place in football attendance for the third consecutive season, averaging 105,629 through seven home games, ranking in the top four for the 13th consecutive year.
 The Ohio State game drew Penn State's largest home crowd of 108,276, the seventh largest crowd ever in Beaver Stadium.

 The team's second-leading receiver Maurice Humphrey, after a promising season at wide receiver was expelled from school and convicted of three counts of simple assault.
 Humphrey would not play another down for Penn State.